Kočišta

 Kočišta (Кочишта) is an abandoned village in the municipality of Centar Župa, North Macedonia.

 Demographics

 Kočišta (Коçishtë) is recorded in the Ottoman defter of 1467 as a village in the vilayet of Upper Dibra, part of the timar of Muhidin.
 The settlement was recorded as abandoned.

+According to Ottoman tahrir defters from the 1520s, 16 villages (all present-day Centar Župa villages) associated with Kala-i Kodžadžik had no Muslim population.
+However, the Muslim population increased in subsequent years.
+This was likely part of the Islamization of Macedonia under Turkish rule.
+According to Vasil Kanchov's statistics in his book Macedonia: Ethnography and Statistics, 180 Bulgarian Christians and 175 Bulgarian Muslims lived in Kočišta in 1900.
+In the 1901 Ethnographic Map of the Bitola Vilayet, produced by the Sofia Cartography Institute, Kočišta part of the Sanjak of Dibra—is depicted as a village of 60 households with a mixed population of Bulgarians, Pomaks, Albanians, and Turks.

 The village when inhabited in past times had a Torbeš population.

 According to the 2002 census, the village had a total of 0 inhabitants.